huggingface/optimum-habana/examples/image-classification/README.md

 ### Sharing your model on 🤗 Hub

-0. If you haven't already, [sign up](https://huggingface.co/join) for a 🤗 account
+0. If you haven't already, [sign up](https://huggingface.co/join) for a 🤗 account.

 1. Make sure you have `git-lfs` installed and git set up.